Estrous cycle: Differences from the menstrual cycle

-In British English, the spelling is oestrus or (rarely) œstrus.
-In all English spellings, the noun ends in -us and the adjective in -ous.
-Thus in Modern International English, a mammal may be described as "in estrus" when it is in that particular part of the estrous-cycle.

 Four phases

 A four-phase terminology is used in reference to animals with estrous cycles.

 Proestrus

 One or several follicles of the ovary start to grow.
 Their number is species-specific.
 Typically, this phase can last as little as one day or as long as three weeks, depending on the species.
 Under the influence of estrogen, the lining of the uterus (endometrium) starts to develop.
 Some animals may experience vaginal secretions that could be bloody.
 The female is not yet sexually receptive; the old corpus luteum degenerates; the uterus and the vagina distend and fill with fluid, become contractile and secrete a sanguinous fluid; the vaginal epithelium proliferates and the vaginal cytology shows a large number of non-cornified nucleated epithelial cells.
 Variant terms for proestrus include pro-oestrus, proestrum, and pro-oestrum.

 Estrus

-Estrus or oestrus refers to the phase when the female is sexually receptive ("in heat" in American English, or "on heat" in British English).
+Estrus (US-EN) or oestrus (UK-EN) refers to the phase when the female is sexually receptive ("in heat" in American English, or "on heat" in British English).
 Under regulation by gonadotropic hormones, ovarian follicles mature and estrogen secretions exert their biggest influence.
 The female then exhibits sexually receptive behavior, a situation that may be signaled by visible physiologic changes.
 Estrus is commonly seen in the mammalian species, including some primates.

 In some species, the vulva becomes swollen and reddened.
 Ovulation may occur spontaneously in others.
 Especially among quadrupeds, a signal trait of estrus is the lordosis reflex, in which the animal spontaneously elevates her hindquarters.

 Controlled internal drug release devices are used in livestock for the synchronization of estrus.